mroui/travel-journal/README.md

 ## Features
 ##### :last_quarter_moon_with_face: Creating an account, logging in, registration
-* Creating an account, hereinafter referred to as an Traveler's account or profile:
+* Creating an account, hereinafter referred as an Traveler's account or profile:
     * By e-mail address and password, additionally specifying the username
     * By Google account
 * After registering with an e-mail address and password, account verification is required.
 The message with a link for verification will be sent to the provided e-mail